-Coronavirus - please check our 'News' sections for the latest notices, guidelines and contact details
+Coronavirus - please check our 'News' section for the latest notices, guidelines and contact details.

 Purchase of Garden/Bin/Recycling Bags

 Bags can be purchased from either Dawn Mitchell, South Darenth, mobile 07910 312710 or Mike Stead, Horton Kirby 07985 938323.
 Please contact to arrange pick up.

 Westminster Field - Gate Closing Times - 31st October - 1st March

 Please note that the car park gate is locked every evening at 5pm and re-opened again at 7am the following morning.

 What does the Parish Council do?

 Horton Kirby and South Darenth Parish Council is made up of 9 Councillors who live locally.
 They are voted into their posts by the electorate of the Parish, or co-opted, to form a Council which endeavours to make decisions in the interests of the local community.
 Councillors are not paid but volunteer their time to serve our villages.
 Parish Council meetings are open to the public and the ‘minutes’ which record the business and decisions can be found on the Council’s website.
 You can also read them in the Parish Office.

 The Parish Council receives a ‘Precept’ (a calculation of money) from Sevenoaks District Council which SDC collects as part of your Council Tax.
 With this money the Parish Council pays for many of the facilities that we enjoy as a community and for which it has responsibility.